jalvarova/micronaut/micronaut-data/README.md

 ## Install Micronaut SDK

-> First we will install the sdk for micronaunt to create a project with micronaut,
+> First we'll install the SDK micronaunt to create a project java with framework micronaut.
-> we will use the following commands :
+> Used the following commands :

 ```bash
 curl -s "https://get.sdkman.io" | bash